viniciusbinder/Interview_SubscriptionScreen/README.md

-# NewsApp
+# Simple UIKit Subscription Screen

+ iOS Interview Exercise

+#### Requirements ✅
-- Home Screen that leads to the Offers Screen
+- Home Screen that leads to a Subscription Screen
-- Programmatic UIKit (ViewCode) + AutoLayout
+- AutoLayout Programmatic UIKit (View Code)
 - Swift Concurrency for fetching the payload from the network on launch
 - CoreData storage of the payload for comparison on launch

+#### Development ✅
-- ✅ Full set of UI tests using XCUITest
+- Full set of UI tests using XCUITest
+- Zero constraint console warnings
-- Delegate Pattern for selecting the offer
+- Delegate pattern for selecting the offer
 - Dependency Injection for payload provider
 - Mock payload for when network fetching fails
-- Zero constraint console warnings
-- Video and GIF of the entire functionality

 ### Showcase
 <img src="NewsAppGIF.gif" alt="til" width="30%" height="30%">